 Unfortunately, such findings are generally not seen before 26 weeks of gestation, and as such are not frequently identified on routine morphology screening, usually carried out around 18 weeks gestation 5.

-Following birth, findings are the same as those on antenatal ultrasound, although as patients who present after birth usually have less severe obstruction, the features may be less evident:
+Following birth, findings are the same as those on antenatal ultrasound.
+Patients who present after birth usually have less severe obstruction, and so the features may be less evident:

 - bladder is typically thick-walled and trabeculated with an elongated and dilated posterior urethra (keyhole sign) 5

-- kidneys in most cases are hydronephrotic, although it is important to note that in up to 10% of cases they appear normal 5
+- hydonephrosis (most commonly), although it is important to note this is absent in up to 10% of cases 5

-- kidneys may also be hyperechoic with loss of the normal corticomedullary differentiation, a manifestation of renal dysplasia 5
+- kidneys may be hyperechoic with loss of normal corticomedullary differentiation, a manifestation of renal dysplasia 5

-- additionally, the valve may be seen as an echogenic line 5
+- the abnormal valve may be seen as an echogenic line 5

 In some cases high pressure generated during attempted micturition can result in rupture of the collecting system with accumulations of urine in various compartments, including 3,5: